 How do I follow Mark’s magnum opus on all our comings and goings in 2016?
-I know I’ll just go through my iPhone and pick out all the photos that have made me buzz as I looked back on them.
-The only problem being that I didn’t get my new phone til the end of March and during that time I had two seizures that both entailed a trip in the back of an ambulance which is my way of explaining why I’m starting this photographic journey from that time rather than January, OK?
+I know, I’ll just go through my iPhone and pick out all the photos that have made me proper buzz as I’ve looked back on them.
+The only problem being that I didn’t get my new phone until the end of March and during that time I had two seizures, both of which involved thrilling trips at high speed in the back of an ambulance.
+Which is my way of explaining why I’m starting this photographic journey from the end of that month rather than January, OK?

 In April we travelled to the Massimo Osti Archive for the first time and had a massive coat overdose or coatverdose as I like to refer to it.
 That’s me in the lens btw.